GenerativeGig/opensessionclub/README.md

 - Button to add date to calendar automatically (or semi automatically)
 - Add note to session (public or private)
 - All communication happens on the website (audio and video as well)

-## Technology

-### Frontend

-- Typescript
-- React
-- Tailwindcss

-#### Routes

-/ -> Home Page that explains how this website works /login
-/signup
-/sessions -> Session List where the sessions can be viewed (Filter to see only yours)

-- Show more to see all the info about the session /session/create
-  /session/:id/edit

-### Backend

-- Typescript (Node.js)
-- Express
-- PostgreSQL